cyberark/secrets-provider-for-k8s/ROTATION.md

    For example:
    If the duration is set to two seconds, but retrieving the secrets takes three second then the secrets will be updated every three seconds.

+   Note:
+   If one or more of the secrets have been removed from Conjur or have had access revoked, the Secrets Provider will remove the secrets files from the shared volume.
+To disable this feature, set the `conjur.org/remove-deleted-secrets-enabled` annotation to `false`.
 4. The Secrets Provider renders secret files for each secret group, and writes the resulting files to a volume that is shared with your application container.
 The Secrets Provider will rewrite the secret files if there are any changes.